mypdns/matrix/.github/ISSUE_TEMPLATE/IP Blocking.md

 - [ ] Have you checked to ensure there aren't other open [Merge Requests (MR)](../merge_requests) or [Issues](../issues) for the same update/change?
-- [ ] Added ScreenDump for prove of False Positive
+- [ ] Added ScreenDump for prove of False Negative
 - [ ] Have you added an explanation of what your submission do and why you'd like us to include them??